ariasdiniz/simple_data_structures/README.md

 1. Clone or download this repository.
 2. Include `datastructures.h` in your C project.

+OR

+1. Clone or download this repository.
+2. Run the `install` script.
+3. Include and link the library in your C project.

 ### Usage Examples
 #### Hash Table
 ```c